-- 1. Configuration of the WLC in building A

-- 2. Configuration of all APs in building B
+- 1. Configuration of the WLC in building A - 2.
+Configuration of all APs in building B

-- The example application requires a valid WLAN configuration with valid certificates in the WLC.
-Just how to set up a managed WLAN is described in the chapter on WLAN management.

 Configuring the WLC

 The following instructions describe how to configure the AutoWDS of a central WLC for preconfigured integration.

 - Ensure that the AutoWDS APs, which integrate with the network as WLAN clients, are able to reach a DHCP server via the WLC-TUNNEL-AUTOWDS interface.
 Without an IP address, the APs do not search for the WLC and thus do not receive a configuration from it. - Open the configuration dialog in LANconfig and click on WLAN controller > Profiles > AutoWDS to access the AutoWDS dialog.